namalkanti/namalkanti.github.io/content/pages/about.md

 Title: about

-WORK IN PROGRESS

-I made this blog to write about my different attempts with projects.
+Hey!
+I'm Niraj!
+This is a blog I want to use to chronicle my different projects.

-I feel that most people(both in blogs and academia) only publich positive results.
+It feels like most people(both in blogs and academia) only publish positive results.
+But sometimes, we learn the most from failures, and this attitude makes it difficult to share failues with others.
-For this blog I want to write about all my projects, including the failures.
+With this blog I want to share both my successes and failures.
-Time spent on my projects tends to vary as other priorities come up in life so it's unlikely that I'll be consistent with my updates but I hope these posts will be helpful to somebody.
+It is unlikely to be updated frequently, as my projects are a hobby and get outprioritized by other areas in my life; but I hope these posts are useful to anybody who also enjoys trying out new ideas.

-Mitigating  failure is because I feel that failure isn't something to be rid of but simply reduced.
+The title, Mitigating Failure, is because I feel that failure isn't something to be eliminated but simply reduced.
-We learn the most from our failures
+Most lessons are learned through failures.

 I have three categories; Lab, Workshop, and Studio.
-This comes from a video game, XCOM.
+This comes from the research and development aspect of a video game, XCOM.
-The Lab is meant for ideas and concepts
+The Lab is meant for investigating ideas and concepts.
-Workshop is meant for actual products or devices I plan on using Studio is for art projects
+The Workshop is meant for actual projects I plan on using.
+The Studio is for art projects.

 Projects will have different stages

-In Progress
-Partial Success
-Complete
-Stalled
+<span id="In-Progress">In Progress</span>- Currently being worked on

+<span id="Partial-Success">Partial Success</span> - Completed and successful; but not to the extent I would have liked

+<span id="Complete">Complete</span>- Completed to my satisfaction

+<span id="Stalled">Stalled</span>- Not yet complete, but deferred until a later date

-Failed
+<span id="Failed">Failed</span>- Failed and abandoned